-- 1. Use only the following type and size batteries: Alkaline, size C. - 2.
+- 1. Use only the following type and size batteries: Alkaline, size C batteries compliant with IEC 60086-5. - 2.
 Do not dispose of the batteries in a fire.
 The cell may explode.
 Check with local codes for possible special disposal instructions. - 3.
 Do not open or mutilate the batteries.
 Released electrolyte is corrosive and may cause damage to the eyes or skin.
 It may be toxic if swallowed. - 4.
 Exercise care in handling batteries in order not to short the battery with conducting materials such as rings, bracelets, and keys.
 The battery or conductor may overheat and cause burns. - 5.
 Do not mix old and new batteries in this product.